What is the Master of Science in Patent Law (M.S. Patent Law) program?

 What is the tuition for this program?

 This program is offered through the University of Minnesota Law School, one of the nation’s most competitive law schools.
 Tuition is the same rate as for a first-year law student.
-What makes this program unique is that M.S.P.L. students take a majority of their classes along with law school students, receiving the same training and instruction as law school graduates, without having to attend three years of law school and without having to take non-patent related law courses.
-For the 2016-2017 academic year, in-state tuition is $42,230 and non-resident tuition is $50,372.
-Generous scholarships are available.
+What makes this program unique is that M.S.Patent Law degree-seeking students take a majority of their classes along with law school students, receiving the same training and instruction as law school graduates, without having to attend three years of law school and without having to take non-patent related law courses.

 Are scholarships available for this program?